 One of the pros of having a MacBook is its portability.
 But what can you do if your battery is almost dead and the charger isn’t working?
 Plugging in your laptop’s power and not seeing the charging indicator light up can be frustrating.
 And as luck would have it, of course this happens at the exactly most inconvenient time, such as when you want to take your computer to a cafe and do some work outside of your home.

 Why is your MacBook Pro not charging?
 There are in fact a few reasons for you to type something like “Mac charger not working help” in Google’s search bar.
 Well, first, follow a few step-by-step solutions to fix your plugged in not charging issue and then learn how you can extend your laptop’s battery life in no time.

 Why Is My Laptop Not Charging?

 Find your MacBook Air battery or MacBook Pro battery not charging?
 Don’t worry.
 There are a few ways to check why your laptop may not be getting power.
-It might be a broken connection, incorrect settings, hardware issues, overheating, or a uniquely battery problem.

 Start with the following recommendations before moving on to troubleshoot your MacBook battery not charging: